 Many of us like the idea of composting but don’t have the yard space to make it happen (I’m looking at you, apartment dwellers!).
-Luckily you can make your own black gold in the comfort of your own home with nature’s master composters: worms.
+Luckily you can make your own black gold in the comfort of your own home by vermicomposting with nature’s master composters: worms.

 If your only experience with worms is seeing them on the end of a fishhook or dodging them on the sidewalk after a good rain, you might think all worms are the same.
 But they’re actually an incredibly diverse group of organisms.
 Most burrowing terrestrial worms are oligochaetes, a group with more than 10,000 known species.
 While their lot in life is to decompose organic matter, not all worms are suitable for indoor composting.
 Here’s a peek at the most common wrigglers, crawlers, and garden-variety earthworms.

 We know that simply layering leftover lettuce on the garden isn’t enough to get the nutrients to soak into the soil and make your flowers grow.
 We need decomposition to break down the structure of the lettuce and transform the nutrients into a form that new plants can use.
 But it’s not the worms doing the work.
 It’s bacteria.
 Bacteria are mini recycling plants that multiply quickly and use enzymes to degrade organic matter particles from the outside in.